About

 You’ve probably clicked on this About Page in hopes of finding out who this Aaron guy is.
 So, here’s the dirt.

 I have been fired from jobs, punched walls in frustration, and watched meaningful relationships crumble to pieces.
-I have been separated, divorced, and now happily remarried.
-My actions have at times directly affected the lives of people that I love.
+I have been separated, divorced, and am now happily remarried.
+My actions have at times directly affected the lives of people that I love in ways that I regret.

 I have been frustrated with people in my life to the degree that I stopped talking to them.
 And I have been so depressed and anxious that I couldn’t even move, and I felt like it would never end.